emsig/frequency-selection/README.md

-# frequency-design
+# Frequency design

-Tool to interactively test which frequencies are required for transient CSEM
+A notebook to interactively test which frequencies are required in order to model transient CSEM data.